-Hurricane Response Marine Debris Removal Fund Request for Proposals
+Hurricane Response Marine Debris Removal Fund 2024 Request for Proposals

-Full Proposal Due Date: Wednesday, January 15, 2020 by 11:59 p.m.
-ET
+Full Proposal Due Date: Friday, July 26, 2024 by 11:59pm ET

-National Fish and Wildlife Foundation (NFWF) proposes to partner with National Oceanic and Atmospheric Administration (NOAA), as per the Supplemental Appropriations Act of 2019 (P.L.
-116-20), to support projects to assess, remove, and dispose of marine debris in and around coastal communities impacted by hurricanes Florence and Michael, and Typhoon Yutu.
-The Hurricane Response Marine Debris Removal Fund will support projects that address marine debris that was caused by or moved by the storms.
+National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA) established the Hurricane Response Marine Debris Removal Fund to support projects to assess, remove, and dispose of marine debris in and around coastal communities impacted hurricanes and other episodic storm events.

-NFWF will award approximately $10 million in grants to remove damaging marine debris from coastal areas of communities impacted by hurricanes Florence and Michael, and Typhoon Yutu to reduce impacts to communities, industry and prevent further harm to habitats and fish and wildlife populations.
+The Hurricane Response Marine Debris Removal Fund will award up to $6 million in grants to remove damaging marine debris from coastal areas of communities impacted by hurricanes or other natural disasters to reduce impacts to communities, industry and prevent further harm to habitats and fish and wildlife populations.
+Funding has been made available by the FY 2023 Consolidated Appropriations Act, P.L.
+117-328.

 All proposals must clearly describe how projects will support achieving the overall goals of the Hurricane Response Marine Debris Removal Fund, including:

-Due to the emergency nature of these funds, the Hurricane Response Marine Debris Removal Fund will primarily fund projects that are ready for direct clean-up efforts to remove and dispose of marine debris that resulted from the storms to provide the most accelerated and comprehensive outcomes for impacted coastal resources and communities.
-Eligible projects will include marine debris assessment and/or removal activities within the coastal uplands, shorelines and coastal waterways of the affected areas, with the goal of preventing further harm to economic and ecological resources of importance to impacted coastal resources and communities.
+Due to the relief nature of these funds, the Hurricane Response Marine Debris Removal Fund will primarily fund projects that are ready for direct clean-up efforts to remove and dispose of marine debris that resulted from the storms to provide the most accelerated and comprehensive outcomes for impacted coastal resources and communities.
+Eligible projects will include marine debris assessment and/or removal activities within the coastal uplands, shorelines and coastal waterways of the affected areas, with the goal of preventing further harm to economic, cultural and ecological resources of importance to impacted coastal resources and communities.

 Assessment work may be included to locate submerged debris and help prioritize removal efforts.

-Project Activity Recommended Metrics Additional Guidelines
+Project Activity Recommended Metrics Additional Guidance

-Marine Debris Removal & Disposal #lbs of marine debris removed Enter the number of pounds of marine debris that has been removed from the environment and properly disposed of.
-Do not include full vessels in this weight metric.
+Marine Debris Removal & Disposal # lbs of marine debris removed Enter the number of pounds of marine debris that has been removed from the environment and properly disposed of.
+In reporting you will be asked to express in pounds how removed debris was disposed (recycling vs. landfill, etc.)

-# of vessels removed and disposed Enter the number of vessels that have been removed from the environment and properly disposed of.
+Marine Debris Removal & Disposal # of vessels removed and disposed Enter the number of vessels that have been removed from the environment and properly disposed of.

-# of acres restored Enter the number of acres cleared of marine debris.
+Marine Debris Removal & Disposal # of acres restored Enter the number of acres cleared of marine debris.
 In the notes, indicate the type(s) of habitat cleared of debris.

 Marine Debris Assessment # of acres assessed Enter the total area to be assessed for storm debris.